Mastering Half-Square Triangles (HSTs): A Step-by-Step Guide

 Sharing is caring!

 Half-Square Triangles (HSTs) are a cornerstone of many beautiful quilt patterns.
-Whether you’re a seasoned quilter or just starting out, mastering HSTs is essential for creating stunning designs.
-In this guide, I’ll walk you through two simple methods for making HSTs: one at a time and two at a time.
-By the end, you’ll have the skills to confidently incorporate HSTs into your quilt projects.
+Whether youโ€™re just starting out or have been quilting for years, learning to make consistent HSTs opens the door to countless design possibilities.
+In this post, Iโ€™ll walk you through two simple methods for making HSTs: one at a time and two at a time.
+By the end, youโ€™ll be ready to start using HSTs confidently in your quilt projects.

 When purchasing through links on this site, I may earn an affiliate commission at no cost to you.